 - 2 to 3 garlic cloves, sliced or minced

 - 2 red Thai chilies, halved lengthwise, seeded or not, and thinly sliced

-- Drain the tofu for as much time as possible — I would say for at least an hour if possible.
+- Drain the tofu for as much time as possible — 20 minutes to an hour.
 This is how I drain it: place block of tofu in a colander.
 Place the package (or some other similar-sized vessel) on top of it and weigh it down with a can of tomatoes or some other relatively heavy canned good.
 Note: this also can be done ahead of time.
 I essentially leave mine out all day, but if leaving it out all day worries you, you could line a bowl with paper towels and stick the tofu on the paper towels, weigh it down as described and leave it in the fridge until you are ready to slice and cook it.

 - Meanwhile make the nuoc cham: In a medium bowl, whisk together the sugar, fish sauce, and lime juice until the sugar is completely dissolved.
 Add the garlic and chilies and crushed red pepper flakes if you are using.
 Let stand for 30 minutes.
 Taste and adjust flavors if necessary.
-Store in the refrigerator for up to one week (or longer, I would guess.)
+Store in the refrigerator for at least a week.

-- In a small shallow vessel with sides (again, I use the container the tofu came in) beat the egg (I use a fork) with 1 teaspoon of water.
+- In a small shallow vessel with sides (again, I use the container the tofu came in) beat the egg with a fork and with 1 teaspoon of water.
 In another small shallow vessel with sides, stir together the salt, panko and sesame seeds.

 - Carefully cut the drained tofu into three slices.
 I stand the block up its long thin edge and slice through the block parallel to the largest face of the block, if that makes sense — refer to the photos if this is unclear.
 Working with one piece at a time, submerge the tofu into the egg, then coat it in the sesame-panko mix, then place it on a clean plate.
 Repeat with the remaining two slices.